 Unsustainable

 Barnes’ first idea for an enterprise changed into Kitchen Kid, a type of mobile culinary college.
-“We had been possible in as many as 30 to forty schools once I realized it became now not sustainable.
-We had been operating in faculties from the Westside to South Bay to Silver Lake, so we have been forming of all over,” Barnes said.
+“We had been possible in as many as 30 to 40 schools once I realized it became unsustainable.
+We had been operating in faculties from the Westside to South Bay to Silver Lake, so we have been forming all over,” Barnes said.
 “We had a sincerely high call for, so I knew there was something there.
-However, I actually struggled with those logistics.
+However, I struggled with those logistics.
 I had changed into an HR logistics coordinator, which isn’t what I wanted to be.”

 The higher concept